Can my wife (husband) go with me?

-The cost is FREE for the WWII and terminally ill Veterans.
+The cost is FREE for WWII, Korean War, Vietnam War veterans and terminally ill Veterans.
 You do not need to bring any money, unless you intend to purchase souvenirs.

 Can my son, daughter, grandson, etc. go as a guardian?

-Perhaps.
+Not likely.
 Our TOP priority is the safe travel of ALL the veterans.
 A normal ratio is 8 veterans to 3 guardians.
-Who will or will not serve as a guardian and how many guardians will be needed is the sole responsibility of the Program Director.
+Who will or will not serve as a guardian and how many guardians will be needed is the sole responsibility of the Flight Director.
 That decision is based upon many factors, such as:

 a.
 How many disabled veterans are scheduled to go?